-Weike Feng Member, IEEE, Jean-Michel Friedt
+Weike Feng Member, IEEE, Jean-Michel Friedt, Pengcheng Wan

 Abstract-We demonstrate in this paper the use of general Software Defined Radio (SDR) hardware for ground-based interferometric radar (GBIR) system development for static target imaging and displacement estimation purposes.
-Firstly, a system synchronization approach is proposed within the free and opensource framework GNU Radio, followed by a frequency-domain bandwidth synthesis method to improve the range resolution using different waveforms.
+Firstly, a system synchronization approach is proposed within the free and opensource framework GNU Radio, followed by a frequency-domain bandwidth synthesis method used to improve the range resolution with three different waveforms.
 Secondly, data preprocessing and target imaging methods are proposed to reduce the negative influences of practical non-ideal factors and to get high-quality target images.
 Last, various experiments are conducted to show the performance of the developed SDR-GBIR system and the proposed methods.
-It is shown that high-resolution target image and high-accuracy displacement measurement can be obtained by our two SDR-GBIR systems: ground-based synthetic aperture radar (SDR-GB-SAR) and ground-based multiple-inputmultiple-output (SDR-GB-MIMO) radar.
+It is shown that high-resolution target image and high-accuracy displacement measurement can be obtained by our SDR-GBIR systems.